intrahealth/gofr/docs/working_with_fhir/working_with_fhir.md

 ## Simple FHIR example

-As a simple introduction, consider the following snippet.
+As a simple introduction, consider the following snippet from [here](https://www.hl7.org/fhir/location-examples-general.json.html).
 Here are the key takeaways:

 * Its `resourceType` is bundle, meaning it can contain multiple resources, and of different types.
 This bundle is of type collection, meaning it just for reference.
 * It has two entries, meaning individual resources, both of `resourceType` is location.